-The doctor removes tissue samples using one of three methods:
+The doctor removes tissue samples using one of two methods:

 - With a vacuum-assisted device (VAD), vacuum pressure pulls tissue from the breast through the needle into the sampling chamber.
 Without withdrawing and reinserting the needle, it rotates positions and collects additional samples.
 Typically, the doctor will collect eight to 10 samples of tissue from around the lesion.

 After this sampling, the doctor will remove the needle.

 If a surgical biopsy is to be performed, the doctor will insert a wire into the suspicious area as a guide for the surgeon.

 The doctor may place a small marker at the biopsy site so they can locate it in the future if necessary.

 Once the biopsy is complete, the doctor or nurse will apply pressure to stop any bleeding.
 They will cover the opening in the skin with a dressing.
 No sutures are needed.

 The doctor may use mammography to confirm that the marker is in the proper position.

 This procedure is usually completed within 45 minutes.